Skip to main content

 The patient is considered:

-• adherent to therapy if, for at least 90% of the days, the patient complies with the timeframes of observations, thus at 10am and 2pm, also considering tolerance, which in this example is 1 hour, so it is allowed to take pill between 9am and 11am and between 1pm and 3pm;
+• adherent to therapy if, for at least 90% of the days, the patient complies with the timeframes of detections, thus at 10am and 2pm, also considering tolerance, which in this example is 1 hour, so it is allowed to take pill between 9am and 11am and between 1pm and 3pm;

 The adherence and compliance metrics are not necessary linked.
 Being compliant does not mean being adherent.
 This is true for the reverse as well.